Review: Mother & Nature Outdoor Maternity Wear

 My only niggle is that the sleeves are quite tight around the cuffs, making it hard to roll them up.
 This is just a personal thing, as having a messy toddler means I am invariably washing my hands, or his, several times a day.

 The trousers also feature the side panels and pockets, and they sit under your bump.
 I found that they fit well on the leg, and it’s nice to have some maternity trousers that aren’t too baggy.
-I did have to make sure I got the velcro fastening in just the right place or it was a little bit uncomfortable, but I had no problems when out walking.
+I did have to make sure I got the velcro fastening in just the right place or it was a little bit uncomfortable.
+However I had no problems when out walking.

 Overall I have been very impressed with the Mother & Nature range of outdoor maternity wear.
-It’s been so easy to carry on being active and spending lots of time outdoors, whilst having practical and comfortable clothes to do it in.
+It’s been so easy to carry on being active and spending lots of time outdoors.
+Also whilst having practical and comfortable clothes to do it in.
 The expandable panels mean that they are also great value, lasting much longer than my normal maternity wear.

 Have you struggled to fit good quality outdoor maternity wear?
 What do you think of the Mother & Nature range?